koryehoffman/ims-demo/README.md

 - `GET /products/search?query={keywords}`: Fetch products whose descriptions match the specified keywords
 - `GET /products/analytics`: Fetch aggregated product data, such as the total count of products, the most popular product category, and the average price of products

+The GraphQL API is an extension of the REST API.
+The GraphQL API makes use of all of the REST endpoints and supports both queries and mutations.

 ## Project Structure

 - `flask-app`: Contains the main Flask application and its Dockerfile along with its K8 config files.
 - `elasticsearch-app` and `mongodb-app`: Contains the K8 configurations for Elasticsearch and MongoDB.
+- `apollo-app`: Contains the K8 config files as well as the NodeJS implementation of GraphQL.
 - `configs`: Contains the environment configuration for the application.
 - `scripts`: Contains the deployment script and a Python script for generating test data.